 Despite the occasionally wild weather (especially in the far north), it’s a surprisingly safe and rewarding hiking destination – as long as you take the right precautions.

-Most are of Sweden’s hiking trails are well-marked and well-maintained.
+Sweden’s hiking trails are some of the best in Europe and most are well-marked and well-maintained.
 In addition, many of them are served by a network of refuges and hiking huts run by Svenska Turistföreningen (STF).

 The huts are usually located no more than a day’s walk apart along the country’s long-distance paths, so that there is always somewhere you can find shelter for the night.

-There are so many different types of landscape to explore in Sweden, from the vibrant forests of Småland to the rocky ravines of Skåne.
+In Sweden a walking holiday covers so many different types of landscape, from the vibrant forests of Småland to the rocky ravines of Skåne.

-Add in dramatic stretches of coastline like Högakusten (the High Coast) and world-renowned hiking trails like Kungsleden, right up in the far north of Sweden, and there really is something for everyone.
-Here are some of the country’s best hiking trails.
+Some of the best places to hike in Sweden include dramatic stretches of coastline such as Högakusten (the High Coast) and world-renowned hiking trails like the Kungsleden, right up in the far north of the country.

 Kungsleden (The King’s Trail)

-Best tackled in the summer, The King’s Trail (known as Kungsleden in Swedish) is a 440km-long path that runs from Abisko in the country’s far north, all the way southeast to the little village of Hemavan, near the Norwegian border.
+This 440km-long path runs from Abisko in the country’s far north, all the way southeast to the little village of Hemavan, near the Norwegian border.

 The northernmost section of the trail, which runs from Abisko to Kvikkjokk, is by far the most popular.
 Every 10–20 km or so you’ll find simple accommodation operated by the Swedish tourist association STF.